emikadiani/SauceDemo_Testing_Document/README.md

-# JIRA-SauceDemo
+# SauceDemo_Testing_Document
-this repository is used for my own portfolio regarding testing sauce demo site using Jira managements tools
+this repository is used for my own portfolio for testign documents regarding sauce demo site